HoarseBox/simu_numa/README.md

 ### Future works
 1. sequence execution
 1. random execution
- * use heuristic to find the intersection
+** use heuristic to find the intersection
 1. complex global data share pattern

----

 ## Log

 ### Problems
+* Find the function call of thread_create, but the 3rd argument(function called by the thread) is a pointer.
+The pointer cannot be dereferenced in the compile time.
+How to know which function this pointer is pointing to?
+* How to identify global data?

+### Solved Problems
 * Which LLVM pass should be used?
 How many passes should be used?
-* How to identify global data?

-### Solved Problems
+** Write 3 FunctionPasses: ThreadInfo, GlobalData, ThreadMapping ** Add ThreadInfo and GlobalData Passes to ThreadMapping as AnalysisUsage